 “You want to carry the traincase?” he asked.

-My mom finally appeared outside the doorway with David in her arms.
+Mom finally was outside the doorway with David in her arms.

-Dad grabbed the bigger suitcase on the seat across from us, and I followed his lead and grabbed the train case with both hands, holding it in front of me.
-With mom and David in the lead, we exited the little room and slowly stepped down the little staircase to the bottom part of the train.
+Dad grabbed the bigger suitcase on the seat across from us, and I did the same and grabbed the train case with both hands, holding it in front of me.
+With mom and David ahead of us, we went out of the little room and slowly stepped down the little staircase to the bottom part of the train.
 I did okay carrying the case on the flat part, but I had some trouble taking the first step down the stairs, with the traincase in front of me pressing against the upper part of my legs.
 Dad, already starting down the stairs, reached back with one hand under it and I felt it pull away from me, letting my legs move easier, and I took the first step down.
 Slowly he and I went down the stairway that way until we got to the bottom.
-The four of us waited while others stepped through the door and down off the train.
+The four of us waited while other people walked through the door and down off the train.

 The man with the blue uniform waved to us to go next.
 Mom went first, David in her arms, with the man in the blue uniform grabbing her arm to help her step down.